 Even if you don't have room for a dog house, you can provide a nice bed.
 Outdoor beds are a dime a dozen these days.
 They're simple, clean, and easy to set up.
 Just place the bed in some shade and your dog will have no problem using it.

 #6.
 Create a Digging Spot

-A dedicated digging pit is a great way to control your dog's digging habit without getting rid of it altogether.
+A dedicated digging zone pit is a great way to control your dog's digging under the fence habit without getting rid of it altogether.
 Your pup can get out that urge in a safe space that's away from the fence line.

 It's fairly easy to create a digging pit.
 Essentially, it's nothing more than a dog sandbox!
 Just remove the grass and landscaping from a large area, cover the soil with landscaping fabric to prevent weeds from popping up, and cover it with sand or soil.